maliaditya/01-RTR_OpenGL/01-Windows/02-PP/16-ModelLoadingWithTextures/readme.md

   - **Orbit-style camera**: Rotate the scene using mouse drag (L button pressed); stops rotating when the L button is released.
   - **Targeting**: Once set, the camera targets an object and looks at it.
+  - Spherical movement around the object
+  - zoom in and zoom out with mouse wheel

 - **Lighting**: